colab-coop/bylaws/ARTICLE-1.markdown

 ### Section 1.1 Definitions

-(a) “Member” means a Members of the Cooperative who have completed the Member review process.
+(a) “Member” means a Member of the Cooperative who has completed the Member review process.

 (b) “Future Member” mean an individual who has worked with CoLab for less than a year.
 A Future Member is not yet a Member, but is on track to become one.

-(c) A "Friend of CoLab" means a person who has worked for CoLab for more than a year but is not a member for any reason.
+(c) A "Friend of CoLab" means a person who has worked for CoLab for more than a year and still works a CoLab, but is not a member for any reason.
+They may have refused membership, resigned from membership, or had their membership terminated.

 (d) "The Member Body" means all the Members currently active with CoLab Cooperative Incorporated.